marvinroger/arduino-shutters/README.md

 ### byte .getCurrentLevel ()

 Return whether the shutters are currently moving or not.
 Might be +- 1% if the shutters are moving.

+### void .eraseConfig ()

+Erase data stored in EEPROM, for example for a reset routine.
+Once erased, don't forget to restart/reset the Arduino, otherwise EEPROM might be rewritten if `requestLevel` is called for example.